-Are you considering buying a home in 2023?
+Are you considering buying a home?
+When I meet with a new buyer the first thing I like to discuss is current market conditions and home buying strategies for 2024.
 The Seattle and Eastside real estate markets have shifted considerably since the beginning of 2022 when bidding wars were the norm.
 In early 2022 we only had about two weeks of inventory, which is the amount of time it takes to sell all the homes in a market.
-Later in the year our local market served by the NWMLS had two months of inventory – signaling the end of bidding wars creating record sales prices in many areas.
-Interest rates also jumped from approximately 3% to 7% during this time.
-While the higher interest rates aren’t a positive for prospective buyers, the softened market has reopened the door for many home-shoppers who were put off by the multiple-offer frenzy of early 2022.
+Interest rates also jumped from approximately 3% to nearly 8% during this time was the major factor for buyers exiting the market.
+We ended 2023 with about 2 months of inventory, signaling the end of bidding wars (for now) which were creating record sales prices in many areas.
+While the higher interest rates aren’t a positive for prospective buyers, the softened market and falling interest rates has reopened the door for many home-shoppers.

 Findings and Offer Approach